Lucentix/fivem-admin-hub/README.md

 # FiveM Admin Hub
+# If you don't know what you're doing now, don't do anything

 FiveM Admin Hub is a powerful management interface for FiveM servers.
 It provides an intuitive user interface to manage players, vehicles, items, bans, logs, and more.